U.N. scientists aim to pitch climate case to widest audience

 "The tone is surprisingly good," one delegate said, speaking on condition of anonymity since the meeting is behind closed doors.
 "It's all about: 'Can't we write this sentence more clearly?'."

 The document, which will also seek to explain a slowdown in the pace of warming this century, is meant to be presented in Stockholm on Friday at 10 a.m.
-(0800 GMT).
+(0400 ET).

 At one point on Thursday, originally meant to be the fourth and final day of the negotiations, a display at the meeting showed that 85 percent of the time had elapsed but only 55 percent of the work had been done, one delegate said.